rtillery/fmtster/README.md

 <br>

-`fmtster`'s powerful formatting control can be extended to serialize custom structures/classes, including those that include containers (or other specialized structure/classes) within.
+`fmtster`'s powerful formatting control can be extended to serialize custom structures/classes, including those that themselves include containers or other specialized structure/classes.
 For example:

     // custom structure
     struct Color